 Large language models (LLMs) have opened up massive new possibilities for using AI to provide personalized and accessible learning experiences.
-As the capabilities of these advanced neural networks rapidly improve, LLMs have the potential to revolutionize education in countless ways.
+As the capabilities of these advanced neural networks rapidly improve, large language models for education have the potential to revolutionize education in countless ways.
 Let’s explore how the latest innovations in natural language processing can be leveraged to create customized educational content, platforms, and tools that meet the diverse needs of all students.

 Enabling Personalized Learning Journeys